kryptonpust/pin-my-location/README.md

 - Pin locations on a map
 - Add custom labels and descriptions to each pinned location
 - View a list of all pinned locations
+- Use Flipper for debugging and performance analysis

+## Android Custom Setup

+To set up the Pin My Location app for Android, follow these steps:

+1. Open the `android/app/build.gradle` file in your project.
+    Add the following line of code to the end of the apply plugin section:

+    ```groovy
+    apply from: project(':react-native-config').projectDir.getPath() + "/dotenv.gradle"
+    ```

+2. Save the file.

+## Flipper Setup

+To use Flipper for debugging and performance analysis, follow these steps:

+1. Open the `android/build.gradle` file in your project.
+2. Locate the `buildscript` block.
+3. Inside the `buildscript` block, add the following line of code:

+    ```groovy
+    ext {
+          FLIPPER_VERSION = '0.240.0'
+    }
+    ```

+4. Save the file.

+By adding the `FLIPPER_VERSION` variable with the value `'0.240.0'`, you will be able to use Flipper for debugging and performance analysis in your React Native application.

 ## Installation